Zeal8bit/Zealasm/README.md

 ## About zealasm

-The goal of zealasm is to provide a way to assemble Z80 code directly in [Zeal 8-bit OS](https://github.com/Zeal8bit/Zeal-8-bit-OS), without the need of another computer.
+The goal of zealasm is to provide a way to assemble Z80 code directly in [Zeal 8-bit OS](https://github.com/Zeal8bit/Zeal-8-bit-OS), without the need for another computer.

 ## Features and limitations

 zealasm is still in alpha, here are the features implemented:

 * Less than **6KB** of code once compiled!
-* Use Zeal 8-bit OS API for file read and write, so completely portable
+* Use Zeal 8-bit OS API for file reading and writing, so completely portable
-* Support `ORG` to relocate final binary
+* Support `ORG` to relocate the final binary
 * Support a final binary up to 40KB
 * Support labels up to **16 characters**, forward usage before declaration supported
 * Support all official instructions from [Z80 User Manual](https://www.zilog.com/docs/z80/um0080.pdf)